Landmark Logix

 When an institution announces a museum renovation, the public sees the finished product — new galleries, improved visitor amenities, updated exhibition technology.
 What remains invisible is the extraordinary complexity involved in reaching that outcome.
 Museum renovations are not simply building renovations that happen to contain art.
 They are among the most demanding construction projects in the institutional sector, requiring the simultaneous management of collection safety, environmental controls, security systems, exhibition technology, public access, and — often — historic preservation requirements.

-Our experience with projects including the Museum of the Bible and the Folger Shakespeare Library Exhibition Hall has shown us that the complexity hidden beneath the surface of museum renovation work is what determines whether a project succeeds or struggles.
+Our experience with projects including the Museum of the Bible and the Amherst College Exhibition Hall has shown us that the complexity hidden beneath the surface of museum renovation work is what determines whether a project succeeds or struggles.

 Collection Protection: The Non-Negotiable Constraint